justbetter / statamic-structured-data

 Features

-- 🔄 Dynamic JSON-LD generation based on entry data
+- 🔄 Dynamic JSON-LD generation based on entry and term data

 - 📝 Template-based structured data configuration